SWAT Lecture

 • Definition of smells and how to remove smells.

-• Refactoring process with TDD.
+• Know the refactoring process with TDD.

 • Evolve architecture to newer versions of programming languages or more modular architecture.